 Students who miss a test or assignment for reasons entirely beyond their control (e.g. illness) may submit a request for special consideration.
-Provided that notification and documentation are provided in a timely manner, and that the request is subsequently approved, no academic penalty will be applied.
+The Request for Special Consideration Form and supporting documentation must be submitted in a timely manner in order for the request to be reviewed.

-In such cases, students must notify Rotman Commerce on the date of the missed test (or due date in the case of course work) and submit supporting documentation (e.g. Verification of Student Illness or Injury form) to the Rotman Commerce Program Office within 2 business days of the originally scheduled test or due date.
-Students who do not provide Rotman Commerce or the instructor with appropriate or sufficient supporting documentation will be given a grade of 0 (zero) for the missed test or course deliverable.
+In such cases, students must notify the Rotman Commerce Program Office on the date of the course deliverable such as a missed test, or assignment missed class (in the case of participation marks), or due date.
+They must then complete a Request for Special Consideration Form and submit it along with supporting documentation (e.g. Verification of Student Illness or Injury form) to the Rotman Commerce Office within 2 business days of the originally scheduled course deliverable.
+Students who do not provide appropriate or sufficient supporting documentation will be given a grade of 0 (zero) for the missed course deliverable.